alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 ---

-## DynamoDB Support and `:saveState`
+# DynamoDB Support and `:saveState`

-The SDK includes support for DynamoDB.
-To get a very basic intro to some DynamoDB terms, see [here](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/quick-intro.html).
-You'll also need to give your lambda function permission to access DynamoDB if you want to use this support.
+The SDK includes support for DynamoDB: an AWS NoSQL database service.
+To use DynamoDB:

+- Add `alexa.dynamoDBTableName = "{Table Name}"` to your main code
+- Add full Dynamo DB permissions to the AWS IAM role that your Lambda function is using.

 So how is DynamoDB integrated into the SDK?
-First, the SDK is only designed to retrieve and save attributes.
+First, the SDK is only designed **to retrieve and save attributes**.
 If you want to do more than that, you'll need to do it yourself.
+To get a very basic intro to some DynamoDB terms, see [here](http://docs.aws.amazon.com/amazondynamodb/latest/gettingstartedguide/quick-intro.html).

 ### Getting attributes